ReflexCreations/stamina-guide/README.md

 Sliding across the center panel is a major factor in improvement.
 To do that, you should have a smooth surface.
 For the panel itself, I would suggest either a stainless steel panel, or one like mine, which uses just about any base material, and has layers of primer, paint, and lacquer with hardener on top of it.
 There's not too much to talk about here, but it should be hard, smooth, flat and stiff.
 There's a lot more in managing the slideyness of the center panel, but that's a later topic.

+### The 'cabinet'

+With every good dance pad, you need a good 'cabinet'.
+This was typically when an arcade cabinet was attached to the dance pads.
+Nowadays, you can just buy off the shelf stuff.
+I recommend a monitor with 120-144hz refresh rate and low input latency, and placed at eye level, comfortable for you to see and maintain a neutral posture.
+The speakers are less important, but if you want to treat yourself, grab a good pair and a subwoofer.

+Having actual space for storage in your cabinet is useful, to fit all sorts of various bits you'll use during gameplay.
+A decent keyboard and mouse that're wireless will be useful, with a place to store those.
+And the computer you use should be good enough to run ITGMania.
+Luckily, a toaster is more than enough.
+I also recommend a webcam, as taking video of your sets will let you re-watch what you do, and find what is and isn't working for you.

 ### Closing thoughts

 That's about it for the pad.
 The important part is that you're going to be working within a non-stop iterative process, with variability happening in your body as well as the pad over time.
 As you can see, there's no simple "get this, and it does everything" answer.
 Whatever you choose, there's DIY.
 Getting comfortable with creating the best setup and maintaining it will be a massive benefit to your ability to improve at the game, and with a skill as optimised as this, try to be very aware of the tiny, tiny changes to your pad that might help you.